Edited by: Kellie Jez

 The annual fee is $695.
 It’s important to consider whether all of the perks and benefits offered with the card will give you more than that in value.
 For most cardholders, the answer to that is unequivocally “yes.”

 Your Membership Rewards points will never expire as long as your account with American Express remains open.

 If you’re a business owner, even just as a sole-proprietor or freelancer, you’re eligible to apply for a business card.
 Whether or not you will be approved depends on your creditworthiness which is determined by your credit score as well as other factors like your income.

 There is no guaranteed way to know for certain whether or not you’ll be approved.
-But any business owners with a great credit score will be strong applicants.
+But any business owner with a great credit score will be a strong applicant.

 You will still have a spending limit on the card — it just isn’t preset in advance.
 American Express will still limit your spending month-to-month based on your spending habits and will begin declining charges if they believe your balance is becoming higher than you can afford to pay.

-While their names are similar, there are lots of differences between the Amex Platinum card and the Amex Business Platinum card.
+While their names are similar, there are lots of differences between the Amex Platinum card and the business version.
 They have different bonus categories and offer different perks.
 For an in-depth comparison, check out our head-to-head matchup: Amex Business Platinum card vs. Amex Platinum card.